gerardl/devtools/README.md

 ### *Viewing Messages*

 When writing JavaScript, it can often be very useful to write messages from your code that you can view while you test out your website.
-Some of the most common are sending out a message when you reach a certain block of code, or print out the value of a variable.
+Some of the most common uses include sending out a message when you reach a certain block of code, or print out the value of a variable.
 These messages are written by telling the console to log, like the example below.

 ``` js
 console.log("Hello World!");